lukegriffith/SSHTrust/README.md

    - Creates in-memory CAs (Certificate Authorities) and stores them.
    - Signs SSH public keys using the in-memory CA.
    - Provides CA public keys for use in external systems (like the SSH server).
+2. A client to interact with the server
-2. Docker test suite to demonstrate the use case.
+3. Docker test suite to demonstrate the use case.

 ## Roadmap